Security & Privacy · Reference

 How your data is stored, isolated, and handled.

 Anyone can create a workspace on the public cloud.
-All data and compute remain within US borders, on shared, multi-tenant infrastructure operated by Poliglot.
-Workspaces are scoped at the application layer: your data, operating models, and actions are visible only to users you authorize.
-Data at rest is encrypted with AES-256 and data in transit is TLS 1.2+.
+Workloads currently run in US regions, on shared, multi-tenant infrastructure operated by Poliglot.
+Workspaces are scoped at the application layer.
+All persistent stores are encrypted at rest with AES-256; data in transit is TLS 1.2+.
+Encryption is enforced at the organization level, so unencrypted stores cannot exist.

-Private cloud is included with our business and enterprise plans, and is the default for firms in regulated industries (accounting, financial services, defense) and for design partner engagements.
+Private cloud is included with business and enterprise plans, and is the default for firms in regulated industries.
 It provides a dedicated-tenant deployment with its own logical database, its own object storage, and its own per-tenant encryption keys.
-It is not a different product.
-It is the same RARS, with isolation enforced at the storage and runtime layer.
-Upgrade in-product, or talk to us if you want help picking the right fit.
+Isolation is enforced at the storage and runtime layer.

-A customer-VPC deployment option (RARS running inside your own cloud account) is the next milestone after private cloud.
-Talk to us about your requirements and we'll tell you where it sits in the plan.
+A customer-VPC deployment option (Poliglot running inside your own cloud account) is the next milestone after private cloud.
+Talk to us about requirements.

 The specifics of isolation depend on your deployment tier.
 Both tiers use per-workspace authorization and encryption everywhere; they differ in whether the underlying storage is shared or dedicated.